RallyTechServices/custom-grid-with-deep-export/README.md

 Additionally, items can be filtered by an ancestor portfolio item. (e.g. filter Features that are ultimately children of the higher level Theme).
-If placed on a page that also has a [pi-ancestor-filter-broadcaster](https://github.com/RallyTechServices/pi-ancestor-filter-broadcaster), and filter by ancestor portfolio item is enabled, it will listen to the broadcaster for the selected ancestor.
+If placed on a page that also has a [pi-ancestor-filter-broadcaster](https://github.com/RallyTechServices/pi-ancestor-filter-broadcaster), and filter by ancestor portfolio item is enabled, it will listen to the broadcaster for the selected ancestor or project scope.

 Several export options are provided and change depending on the root record type chosen in Edit App Settings...